argonne-lcf/user-guides/docs/polaris/data-science-workflows/frameworks/jax.md

 ```

-JAX and MPI4JAX are both still somewhat early in their software lifecycles.
-Updates are frequent, and if you require assistance please contact support@alcf.anl.gov
+JAX and mpi4jax are both still somewhat early in their software lifecycles.
+Updates are frequent, and if you require assistance please contact [support@alcf.anl.gov](mailto:support@alcf.anl.gov).